Smithereens (film): Plot

-Returning to her own apartment, Wren discovers that her roommates have fled in her absence and that her landlady has locked her out.
+Returning to her apartment, Wren discovers that her roommates have fled in her absence and that her landlady has locked her out.
 Wren visits her brother and sister-in-law in an attempt to get a loan, but they decline on the grounds that Wren has cheated them in the past.
-With nowhere else to go, Wren goes back to Paul and guilts him into helping her break into her old apartment to retrieve her things.
-The two resume an uneasy relationship, with Paul allowing Wren to sleep in the back of his van at night.
+With nowhere to go, Wren returns to Paul and coaxes him into helping her break into her old apartment to retrieve her things.
+The two resume an uneasy relationship, and Paul allows Wren to sleep in the back of his van at night.

 Eric finds Wren and tells her that they are set to go to Los Angeles, but that they need money to afford transportation and food en route.
 With Wren’s help, Eric robs a wealthy man, Ed, at gunpoint after trapping him in a taxi.
-Finding that they've made enough money to go to LA, Eric sends Wren to collect her things from Paul's van.
-Returning to Eric's apartment, Wren learns from Billy that Eric has taken all of their money and gone to LA by himself.
-Confronting the nameless blonde woman in the stairwell, Wren learns that she is Eric's wife and that he has a history of picking up vulnerable women to exploit for his own financial gain.
+Finding that they've made enough money to go to Los Angeles, Eric sends Wren to collect her things from Paul's van.
+Returning to Eric's apartment, Wren learns from Billy that Eric has taken all of their money and gone to Los Angeles by himself.
+Confronting the nameless, blonde woman in the stairwell, Wren learns that she is Eric's wife and that he has a history of picking up vulnerable women to exploit for his own financial gain.
 Attempting to reunite with Paul, Wren learns that he sold his van to a local pimp and used the money to continue his road trip.
 Looking inside the van, Wren discovers that Paul left behind a watercolor portrait he'd done of her.

 Now homeless, Wren wanders the city until she's propositioned by a man in a convertible.
-Though she initially brushes off the man's advances, his admonishment that she has nowhere else to go causes her to stop and turn back towards his car.
+Although she initially dismisses the man's advances, his admonishment that she has nowhere else to go causes her to stop and look back toward his car.

 Cast

-In addition, Chris Noth, in just his second credited film role, makes a brief appearance playing a prostitute.
+In addition, Chris Noth, in his second credited film role, makes a brief appearance playing a prostitute.

+Production

+Susan Berman fell off a fire escape on the 44th floor during rehearsal on the fifth day of filming.
+She broke her ankle and was in a plaster cast for four months, during which filming was delayed.

+The police were called after a pedestrian saw Susan Seidelman handing the script supervisor a prop gun and the script supervisor was arrested.